Skip to main content

 GORN 2 was developed by Cortopia.

-GORN 2 is a single player game.
+GORN 2 is a single player game with multiplayer support.